bf777/DeepCut2RealTime/README.md

 at the University of British Columbia.
 It is adapted from [DeepLabCut](https://github.com/AlexEMG/DeepLabCut), which is licensed under the [GNU Lesser General Public License v3.0](https://github.com/AlexEMG/DeepLabCut/blob/master/LICENSE).

-This code was used in the following article - please cite it if you plan to use it:
+This code was used in our _eNeuro_ article - please cite it if you plan to use it:
 ```text
 @article {ForysENEURO.0096-20.2020,
 	author = {Forys, Brandon J and Xiao, Dongsheng and Gupta, Pankaj and Murphy, Timothy H},